Assistant Head Coach/Defensive Line Coach

-"I am very pleased that Larry Johnson is an Ohio State Buckeye," Ohio State coach Urban Meyer said upon hiring Johnson.
-"I have great respect for him as a family man, as a coach and mentor of young men, and as a recruiter.
-He is an outstanding addition to our coaching staff."
+“I am very pleased that Larry Johnson is an Ohio State Buckeye,” Ohio State coach Urban Meyer has said.
+“I have great respect for him as a family man, as a coach and mentor of young men, and as a recruiter.”

-Johnson, who grew up in Williamston, N.C., and is a 1973 graduate of Elizabeth City (N.C.)
+Johnson grew up in Williamston, N.C., and is a 1973 graduate of Elizabeth City (N.C.)
 State University with a degree in health and physical education.
 He came to Ohio State after coaching along the defensive line for 18 years at Penn State, including the last 14 seasons (2000-13) overseeing the entire unit.
-He spent his first four seasons at Penn State -- 1996-99 -- as defensive ends coach and special team's coordinator.
+He spent his first four seasons at Penn State – 1996-99 – as defensive ends coach and special team’s coordinator.

-Ohio State is Johnson's second collegiate coaching stop.
-His career includes 20 years of high school coaching in Maryland and Virginia.
+While Ohio State is Johnson’s second collegiate coaching stop, his career includes 20 years of high school coaching in Maryland and Virginia.
 He knew right away that Ohio State was a place where he wanted to be.

-"In just a few hours I can tell that Ohio State cares about football," Johnson said.
-"There is a winning tradition that is important here.
+“In just a few hours I could tell that Ohio State cares about football,” Johnson said.
+“There is a winning tradition that is important here.
 They care about academics and they care about players, and I like the way Coach Urban Meyer approaches things.
-He's a great teacher.
-He is very organized and this is what I was looking for."
+He’s a great teacher.
+He is very organized and this is what I was looking for.”